 Individuals and students should also develop their own personal value propositions.
 Tell companies why they should hire you or why a graduate school should accept you.
 Show the value you bring to the situation.
 A value proposition will help you in different situations.
-Think about if you were to ask your parents for money to go on an overseas trip or study abroad program.
-You would need to explain to them the benefits and value of going abroad.
-Perhaps studying abroad will make you better prepared to find a good job.
-This, in turn, could help you more quickly repay any college money you might owe your parents-something that they might very much value.
+Think about how your internship experience and/or study abroad experience may help a future employer.
+For example, you should explain to the employer the benefits and value of going abroad.
+Perhaps your study abroad experience helped you understand customers that buy from Company X and your customer service experience during your internship increased your ability to generate sales, which improved your employer's profit margin.
+Thus you may be able to quickly contribute to Company X, something that they might very much value.